Ch1ffr3punk/oc/README.md

 ### System Design

-Onion Courier operates as a decentralized mix network where messages are routed through multiple intermediary nodes called **mixnodes** before reaching their final destination.
+Onion Courier operates as a decentralized mix network where messages are routed through multiple intermediary nodes called **mix nodes** before reaching their final destination.
 The system follows the classic mixnet paradigm first proposed by [**David Chaum**](https://en.wikipedia.org/wiki/David_Chaum), where each mixnode sequentially peels off one layer of encryption, providing **unlinkability** between incoming and outgoing messages.

 ### Core Components